-The site lies within the lower catchment of the River Liffey and Dublin Bay, which covers an area of 1624 km2.
+The site lies within the lower catchment of the River Liffey and Dublin Bay, which covers an area of 1,624 km2.

-The closest surface water body to the site is the Grand Canal (a proposed Natural Heritage Area (pNHA), Site Code 002104) located immediately north of the leak location.
-The canal flows to the east and discharges to the River Liffey Estuary approximately 7.5 km northeast of the site, which flows into South Dublin Bay (an SAC).
-This comprises the following protected sites:
+The closest surface water body to the site is the Grand Canal, located adjacent to the indicative leak location to the north.
+The canal flows to the east and discharges to the River Liffey Estuary approximately 6 km northeast of the site which flows into Dublin Bay (a SAC).
+As impervious materials are generally used to line canals during construction, it is not considered likely that the Grand Canal is in hydrological continuity with groundwater in the area.